AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email-layout-handle.md

 ---
-title: Email Templates Layout Handle | Commerce Frontend Development
+title: Email Template Variables | Commerce Frontend Development
 description: Learn how to use custom variables in email templates for Adobe Commerce and Magento Open Source themes.
 ---